Bira Almeida

 Ubirajara (Bira) Guimarães Almeida (born 1943), known as Mestre Acordeon, is a native of Salvador, Bahia, Brazil, and a mestre of the Brazilian martial art Capoeira.

-His international reputation as a teacher, performer, musician, organizer, and author is built upon fifty years of active practice, as well as research into the origins, traditions, political connotations, and contemporary trends of Capoeira.
+He has been active for fifty years as a teacher, performer, musician, organizer, author, and researcher into the origins, traditions, political connotations, and contemporary trends of Capoeira.
 Mestre Acordeon has traveled extensively to promote Capoeira outside Brazil.

 Biography

 Acordeon was a student of Mestre Bimba in the late 1950s, and began teaching Capoeira himself in the early 1960s.
 In 1966, he founded the Grupo Folclorico da Bahia that performed the show Vem Camará: Histórias de Capoeira in the Teatro Jovem in Rio de Janeiro.
-The show presented an approach to Capoeira that influenced a new generation of young capoeiristas and affirmed the concept of grupo de Capoeira and today’s capoeira regional.
 He won three Brazilian Capoeira National Championships in the 1970s.

-At the end of 1978 Mestre Acordeon came to the United States and soon introduced Capoeira to the West Coast.
-1979 became a turning point in the global growth trajectory of Capoeira.
-Since then, and for the past four decades Mestre Acordeon has been the guiding light to a generation of Capoeira practitioners who followed him north to make a good living abroad through their art.
+At the end of 1978 Mestre Acordeon came to the United States and began teaching Capoeira in the West Coast.
+He was one of the first Capoeira teachers on the West Coast of the US and also initiated projects and partnerships with US universities.

 Mestre Acordeon maintains the United Capoeira Association (UCA) with several associated schools.
-He also has created the Capoeira Arts Foundation in Berkeley, California which sponsors UCA and Projeto Kirimurê, a social program for children in the neighborhood of Itapoã in Salvador, Bahia, Brazil.
+He created the Capoeira Arts Foundation in Berkeley, California which sponsors UCA and Projeto Kirimurê, a social program for children in the neighborhood of Itapoã in Salvador, Bahia, Brazil.

-Mestre Acordeon's most recent endeavor was reminiscent in its audacity of his original journey to bring Capoeira to the West Coast of the United States nearly forty years ago.
 At the age of 70, on Labor Day 2013, he, his wife Suellen Einarsen also known as Mestra Suelly and nine of his disciples embarked on a 14,000 miles bicycle journey from Berkeley to his home town of Salvador de Bahia in Brazil.
 Their purpose was to raise funds and awareness for Projeto Kirimurê via making a documentary and a music CD about Capoeira's development in the Americas and about the year long journey.
 At www.b2bjogacapoeira.com you can find a trailer of the so far completed work.

-Mestre Acordeon still spends much of his time traveling the world to teach Capoeira.
-Each year thousands of Capoeira students in all the world travel long distances to get a chance to learn from him.
+Mestre Acordeon is currently active in Brazil and internationally as a Capoeira teacher.
+His classes attract Brazilian students as well as international students who travel to Brazil to study with him.